rv3r/Scarpet-scripts/libraries/README.md

-# Scarpet Scripts
+# Scarpet Libraries
-Pick the script you need and follow [these](https://github.com/gnembon/fabric-carpet/wiki/Installing-carpet-scripts-in-your-world) instructions for installation!
+Pick the libraries you need and follow [these](https://github.com/gnembon/fabric-carpet/wiki/Installing-carpet-scripts-in-your-world) instructions for installation!

 # Block Position Library
 Library to allow your scripts to save block positions along with associated data.
 Saved blocks can be searched for certain positions or data.
 You can save almost any data alongside the block, allowing for very flexible scripts.